 After an afternoon snooze, it’s time for a night of fun.
 At Top Golf, guests can work practice their golf skills by playing different games with options to focus on short game, accuracy, distance and more.
 Have a cocktail (or two or three) and try an item from the bold food menu, including bacon mac ‘n cheese spring rolls, craft beer queso and brisket grilled cheese.

 There is so much to do in Austin, and if you want to play a quick round of golf then see some sights on a time crunch, the Harvey Penick Golf Campus is the place to be.
 Not only is it a great value for a PGA Tour-designed course, it is also conveniently located less than 10 miles from East Austin, Downtown Austin, The University of Texas, and Austin-Bergstrom International Airport.
 A fun feature this course has is “footgolf,” which is essentially golf played with a soccer ball.
 HPGC also has a variety of lesson options for adults and kids, so everyone can improve their game in a fun environment.

 After playing a round at Harvey Penick, spend the afternoon in East Austin's Mueller neighborhood.
-Cool down with a frozen treat from Lick Honest Ice Creams or a cold beer form BD Riley's Irish Pub, chow down on tasty Texas fried chicken from J.T.
-Youngblood's or relax on the patio with ranch to table fare at Contigo.
+Cool down with a frozen treat from Lick Honest Ice Creams, a cold beer and bar bites from BD Riley's Irish Pub, or relax on the patio with ranch to table fare at Contigo.